adityathakur96/NexGen/Airflow_with_Spark/README.md

 - **Local Spark**: Integrated with the Airflow Docker container to leverage performance without the cost of heavy EMR clusters.
 - **Boto3 & S3A**: For seamless interaction between the local processing layer and AWS S3.

-## Challenges & Struggles (The "Real" Story)
+## Challenges

-Building this wasn't just about writing code; it was about overcoming several architectural hurdles:
+Building this was about overcoming several architectural hurdles:

 ### 1. The Docker-to-Local Bridge
 One of the biggest struggles was getting the containerized Airflow (running inside Docker via Astro) to "talk" to the local Spark installation.